MOBILE MAP STOPS 13-18

 It is a low, glass-walled building set in a grove of trees.
-Unusual domed lights and an open interior creates a large open room and a feeling of openness and friendliness.
-The modern bank is linked to the 1910 office building and three-story building by a three-story glass arcade, which was designed by Kevin Roche and added in 1973.
+Unusual domed lights and an open interior creates a large, open, welcoming space.
+The building was linked to the 1910 office building and three-story building by a three-story glass arcade, which was designed by Kevin Roche and added in 1973.

 It has been designated a National Historic Landmark by the National Park Service.

 17 – Irwin Office Building and Addition

 Architect Kevin Roche, of Roche Dinkaloo and Associates,created this glass corridor to connect the modernist bank building to neighboring Victorian buildings when Irwin Union expanded its offices in 1973.